hmcts/pip-channel-management/README.md

 Each List Type has a related converter and summary generated.
 This is stored in the List Type enum [here](./src/main/java/uk/gov/hmcts/reform/pip/channel/management/models/external/datamanagement/ListType.java)

 The converter does a very similar job to the frontend style guides.
-It maps the JSON data to an associated accessible PDF, and also CSVs for certain list types.
+It maps the JSON data to an associated accessible PDF, and also Excel spreadsheets for certain list types.

 The summary generator produces a string that is used in the subscription email that contains key fields extracted from the blob.
 These fields vary depending on the list type.